amRohitKumar/jeevan_data/readme.md

 another.
 Using Jeevan.Data, a patient will be able to keep track of their health records and will be able to access them on the go.
 We plan to increase awareness by making healthcare-related articles available daily in the app.

+# Features Implemented

+1. Users can login and upload image to diagnose.
+1. Able to instantly diagnose Covid-19,  Pneumonia, 3 types of Skin-Cancer, 46 types of Retinal Diseases with over 90% accuracy.
+2. Curated Healthcare Articles available in regional languages daily.
+3. Stores and digitises medical records.
+4. Displays contact info of specialist Doctor.

 # Folder Structure